avinashpittu/St-Pierre_Project/README.md

 ## Conclusion

-The `BonusAlgo 2.0.py` script extends the functionality of the original `Bonus_AlgoTest.py` by incorporating an additional model (Cellpose) specifically designed for biological image segmentation.
+The `BonusAlgo 2.0.py` script functionlity is incorporating an additional model (Cellpose) specifically designed for biological image segmentation.
 This script provides a comprehensive comparison of two different segmentation approaches, offering insights into which model performs better on synthetic fluorescence images.
 The outputs, including precision, recall, and Jaccard index, help quantify the effectiveness of each model.

 Ensure that the required dependencies are installed, and the correct images are in place before running the script.
 This script is a powerful tool for evaluating and comparing segmentation models on synthetic datasets.